6degrees/wiki.6d.com.sa/docs/standards/website-optimization.md

 Use `<img load="lazy" ...` to lazy load images that are off-screen to increase speed of initial page load.
 Images that are off-screen will be loaded on scroll.
 You can apply the same concept with components, iframes, and resources as necessary.

+## Google Lighthouse

+Use chrome lighthouse developer tab for more insight on how to optimize for best practice, performance, seo or accessibility.
+Learning never ends.

 ## More for later